aaydin-tr/http2/README.md

-> ⚠️ This package is use `https://github.com/diamondcdn/fasthttp-http2` for fix [OMG! it's panic](https://github.com/dgrr/http2/issues/58) and [DATA RACE](https://github.com/dgrr/http2/issues/59) bugs.
-The reason why i create this package is `https://github.com/diamondcdn/fasthttp-http2` no longer maintained but main package `https://github.com/dgrr/http2` got updated.
+> ⚠️ This package is use [fasthttp-http2](https://github.com/diamondcdn/fasthttp-http2) implementations for fix [OMG! it's panic](https://github.com/dgrr/http2/issues/58) and [DATA RACE](https://github.com/dgrr/http2/issues/59) bugs.
+The reason why i create this package is [fasthttp-http2](https://github.com/diamondcdn/fasthttp-http2) no longer maintained but main package [http2](https://github.com/dgrr/http2) got updated.
 So i create this package for fix bugs and update to latest version of main fork.

 # HTTP2